A comprehensive audit of my lifestyle

 My own friction points

-Now that we understand both the conceptual basis behind lifestyle audits + how to do them, I’m going to write out mine below.
+Now that we understand the conceptual basis behind lifestyle audits and how to do them, I’m going to write out mine below.
 I’ll then treat this as a living blog post by updating the tasks on my lifestyle audit over the coming days and weeks.

 Before we begin: I should note that not all of these are directly career related!
 You will (probably) see some weird, or unexpected entries here.
 I think of lifestyle audits as a way of improving every aspect of your life—and although the bulk of my focus is on my career, there are still other areas worth optimizing.